The How They Voted scorecard is made up of three components

-Beginning with the 116th Congress, we are revising our scorecard to more fully reward members of Congress for helping to advance pro-business policies while simultaneously encouraging members to reach the compromises necessary for effective governing.
+The U.S. Chamber revised the scorecard for the 116th Congress to more fully reward Congress for helping to advance pro-business policies while simultaneously encouraging members to reach the compromises necessary for effective governing.

 Previously, a member’s annual How They Voted score solely reflected how consistently he or she voted with the Chamber’s position on legislation identified as important to the business community.